AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * A receiver of the SDP is required to support all parameters and values of the parameters provided; otherwise, the receiver MUST reject (RTSP) or not participate in (SAP) the session.
 It falls on the creator of the session to use values that are expected to be supported by the receiving application.

-### 7.3 Example
+### 7.3 Examples
 An example of media representation in SDP is as follows:

 * m=video 49170 RTP/AVPF 98
 * a=rtpmap:98 AV1/90000
 * a=fmtp:98 profile=2; level-idx=8; tier=1;

-In the following example, the offer is accepted with level upgrading.
+In the following example the offer is accepted with level upgrading.
 The level to use in the offerer-to-answerer direction is Level 2.0, and the level to use in the answerer-to-offerer direction is Level 3.0/Tier 1.
 The answerer is allowed to send at any level up to and including Level 2.0, and the offerer is allowed to send at any level up to and including Level 3.0/Tier 1:

 Offer SDP:
 * m=video 49170 RTP/AVPF 98
 * a=rtpmap:98 AV1/90000
 * a=fmtp:98 profile=0; level-idx=0;
-*

 Answer SDP:
 * m=video 49170 RTP/AVPF 98
 * a=rtpmap:98 AV1/90000
 * a=fmtp:98 profile=0; level-idx=4; tier=1;

-In the following example, an offer is made by a conferencing server to receive 3 simulcast streams.
+In the following example an offer is made by a conferencing server to receive 3 simulcast streams.
 The answerer agrees to send 3 simulcast streams at different resolutions.

 Offer SDP:
 * m=video 49170 UDP/TLS/RTP/SAVPF 98